 In spite of recent interest rates hikes, you may still be able to save money by refinancing.

 Refinancing a loan on what may be your single largest purchase, a home, can save you hundreds of dollars a month — thousands over the life of the mortgage.
-Likewise, it makes sense to check out refinancing your second-largest purchase, your ride.
+Likewise, it makes sense to consider refinancing your car, which is your second-largest purchase.

 Interest rates are starting to edge upward from their rock-bottom lows.
 Still, if you secured your current auto loan through a dealership’s financial office, you may still save big by refinancing through a credit union or other traditional lender.

 But there are a few things you need to watch for to avoid potholes on the road to savings.

 Get online search for interest rates for auto refinance — not rates for new or used cars.

 You can start comparing rates in the car loan section of our Solutions Center.
 Enter your credit score range, amount of the loan and ZIP code in the car loan tab.
 Responding lenders will post terms, such as 36 or 50 months, interest rates, expected monthly payments and their contact information.

 Compare rates and terms on the websites of your local credit unions and banks.
 In general, credit unions tend to offer loans at rates lower than banks because members pool their assets to provide loans and other financial services to each other.

 And don’t forget to ask your current lender for rates to refinance your auto loan.
 Many will refinance your loan at a rate below what you’re already paying because they want to keep your business.

 Once you’ve gathered the rates you can secure if you are refinancing your car, compare them with your current rate.
 Perhaps you tuned up your credit score or joined a credit union so you can qualify for a better rate than you did when you bought the car.